 Our ego can find balance and centering even with something as simple as consistent yoga practice.
 As we have learned this month, the ego is not altogether “bad,” and in fact, we can understand quite a bit about ourselves when our ego has healthy balance.
-Emily Moyer and Catalyst Yoga have put together some great tips for how to use Yoga in your daily quest to understand your ego.
+Here are some tips for how to use Yoga in your daily quest to understand your ego.

 Consistent yoga practice and a stronger self

 Albert Einstein believed that our personal experiences lead us to feel separate from the rest of the universe (consciousness).
 He says this delusion creates a self-imposed prison, restricting us from our personal desires and affections.
 We must widen our circle of understanding and compassion to embrace all of nature.

 Although the ego was initially created to keep us protected and safe, we often outgrow those beliefs and paradigms long before we release them from our daily life experiences.